spatialos/gdk-for-unity/README.md

 This pre-alpha release is for experienced Unity developers who have some understanding of [SpatialOS concepts](https://docs.improbable.io/reference/13.0/shared/concepts/spatialos), are interested in Unity's [Entity Component System](https://github.com/Unity-Technologies/EntityComponentSystemSamples/blob/master/Documentation/index.md), and want to give early feedback.

+## Installation and setup
+For prerequisites, installation and setup, see the [Installation and setup](docs/setup-and-installing.md) documentation.

 ## Give us feedback

 We have released the Unity GDK this early in development because we want your feedback.
 Please come and talk to us about the software and the documentation via: